graudtv/llvm-mipt/mercy/mercy.md

 usage of lambdas and work with memory in general.
 This issue will be addressed in the future.
 ```
-// OK, x is primitive and thus copied when returned
+// OK, x is trivial and thus copied when returned
 let foo() = { let x = 0; return x; };

 // UB: dangling reference. x is destroyed at the end of boo()
 let boo() = { let x = array_type(int32)(16); return x; };

-// OK, x is alive until end of bar()
+// OK, x is alive until the end of bar()
 let bar() {
   let x = 0;
   let f() = { print(x); };
-  return f();
+  f();
 };

 // UB: returned lambda has dangling reference to x